laiheng001/RmsdXNA/README.md

    b) If reference docking is preferred, use the command below

         python 2_ref_dock.py -receptor path/to/receptor -ref path/to/reference_ligand -folder_dock output/directory/ -n_poses 100 -ncpus no_of_core

+   c) If there is no need for docking, use the command below

+        python 2_ref_dock.py -receptor path/to/receptor -ref path/to/reference_ligand -folder_dock output/directory/ -n_poses 0 -ncpus no_of_core -prm rdock_parameter/core.prm

-3. Generate features of the poses.
+4. Generate features of the poses.
 Output file name is pose_feature.csv.

         python 3_compile_feature.py -receptor path/to/receptor -folder_dock directory/to/docked/poses/

-4. Obtain RmsdXNA score of the poses.
+5. Obtain RmsdXNA score of the poses.
 Output file name is pose_score.csv in docked_poses folder

         python 4_getscore.py -folder_dock directory/to/docked/poses/

-5. Finally, select the best pose from each ligand based on the RmsdXNA score, and compile them in a .csv file
+6. Finally, select the best pose from each ligand based on the RmsdXNA score, and compile them in a .csv file

         for f in directory/to/docked/poses/*_score.csv; do sort -t "," -k 2 -n $f | head -n 2 | tail -n 1 >> compile_score.csv; done